nadilsons/akka-http-ext-controller/README.md

 system = ActorSystem.create();
 Routes.init(system, 8080, new UserController());
 ```
-   Please note that all controllers must be declared at once.
+   Please note that all controllers must be declared at once (In the same `Routes.init` call).

 4) Done!
 You can access your controller at [http://localhost:8080/users/1/details](http://localhost:8080/users/1/details)